dest-hq/Pao/README.md

 ## The Feature System

-The best thing about Pao is its **expandability**.
-Instead of providing everything built in, Pao lets you add custom rendering features
+Pao doesn't have everything built in, so if you are missing something you can create custom feature

 ### Creating a Custom Feature
 ```rust